What is cost basis and what are tax lots?

 - For sales and transfers of noncovered investments, cost basis and holding period information is not required to be reported to the IRS (for sales) or to other custodians (for transfers).
 See Which investments are not subject to cost basis reporting regulations?

-- Individual taxpayers continue to be responsible for tracking the cost basis of their noncovered investments and for calculating and reporting the holding period and any realized gain or loss on the sale of those investments.
+- Individual taxpayers are responsible for tracking the cost basis of their noncovered investments and for calculating and reporting the holding period and any realized gain or loss on the sale of those investments.
 Taxpayers are generally required to report this information on Schedule D (Form 1040), Capital Gains and Losses and Form 8949, Sales and Other Dispositions of Capital Assets.

 What types of account ownerships are subject to cost basis reporting?